SKYE BLUE STUDIO

 I'm also a quilter, gardener and an avid reader!

-the Price Pioneer Museum Board, am a member of the Fremont County Historical Society and the Belltower Cultural Center.
+I am a lifetime member of the Price Pioneer Museum Board, a former member of the Fremont County Historical Society and the Belltower Cultural Center.
 I'm also a member of Women Writing the West and Story Circle Network.

-I live at Treehouse Farm in rural Colorado, with my husband Dale and my youngest daughter Emma.
-I am the proud mother of nine extraordinary children, twenty-three remarkable
+I live at Treehouse Farm in rural Colorado, with my husband Dale.
+I am the proud mother of nine extraordinary children, twenty-four remarkable